isomerpages/mccy-iccs/_latest/Feature: Sandra Galistan on preserving the Eurasian identity.md

 **Motivated by family**

-“I started the gravestone documentation because of my late granduncle, [Emile Galistan](https://www.ossea.org.sg/about/our-founders/).
+“I started the gravestone documentation because of my late granduncle, <a href="https://www.ossea.org.sg/about/our-founders/" target="_blank">Emile Galistan</a>.
 When he passed away, he was buried at the Bidadari Cemetery, which has been defunct since 2006 to make way for a new housing estate,” said Galistan.

 “It felt like a great loss to me—my granduncle was one of the founders of The Orchid Society of South East Asia, and he was a master at cultivating orchids, the national flower of Singapore.
 I couldn’t let memories of him and so many other Eurasians in Singapore be lost with time.”